Enhancing User-Feedback Driven Requirements Prioritization: Integrating into SBSE

 \section{Integrating $\mathrm{iReFeed}$ into SBSE}

 We explore in {\bf RQ$_3$: ``How could iReFeed be integrated into SBSE approaches to solving the NRP?''} To that end, we illustrate in this section a concrete way to fuse the ``requires'' pairs uncovered by iReFeed with NSGA-II, a well-suited SBSE solution to the NRP.
 Our illustration builds on the Word Processor dataset~\cite{WP-Data-Web}.
 In particular, we take the 50 requirements and use NSGA-II to search for solutions for a bi-objective optimization problem: Maximize the weighted sum of all the stakeholders' value scores (cf. columns 2--5 of Table~\ref{table:WP}) while at the same time minimizing the development resource estimates (i.e., column 8 of Table~\ref{table:WP}).
+Each solution produced by NSGA-II represents a possible release.
+A solution specifies which of the 50 candidate requirements are selected for release.
+Therefore, the possible solutions includes all possible subsets of the 50 candidate requirements.

 Our baseline implementation of NSGA-II follows the same algorithmic tuning as introduced by Finkelstein \emph{et al.}~\cite{Finkelstein-REJ09}:

 \begin{itemize} \item The initial population is set to 200. \item The experimental execution of NSGA-II is terminated after 50 generations, i.e., after 10,000 evaluations. \item The genetic approach uses the tournament selection (with tournament size of 5), single-point crossover, and bitwise mutation. \item The probability of the crossover operator being applied is set to $P_c$=0.8, and the probability of the mutation operator is set to $P_m$=$\frac{1}{\mathrm{\#\;of\;requirements}}$ =$\frac{1}{50}$=0.02. \end{itemize}